 Viper V380 In The Field

 When I first received the Viper V380 Headset from Patriot I was playing a game on my Nintendo Switch.
 I saw that the headset was USB compatible and decided to test it on whatever game I was playing at the time.
 I immediately was blown away by the bass that was coming through the headphones from my Nintendo Switch.
 I wasn’t even playing a game that used that much bass in its sound design but the V380 made it the forefront of the audio.

 After being blown away by this I immediately plugged the headset into my computer to test out the headset with other PC games and even some music.
-A good way to test a headphone’s bass is to test it with music so I pulled up a few bass-heavy songs and it was just as impressive as if I put on a pair of Beats.
+A good way to test a headphone’s bass is to test it with music so I pulled up a few bass-heavy songs that I downloaded Youtube to MP3 and it was just as impressive as if I put on a pair of Beats.
 I then decided to take the headphones to the next level and try to game like they were meant to be gamed with.
 I ended up testing the Viper V380s with a few rounds of Escape From Tarkov, and Call of Duty: Modern Warfare (both on PC).

 I had a feeling that this is where the bass and 7.1 virtual surround sound would really have a chance to shine.
 My feeling was right as I loaded up my first match of EFT I felt like I was almost playing in virtual reality.
 As far as audio goes that is.
 The 3D audio that the Viper V380’s have built-in is one of the most realistic 3D audio experiences I’ve ever heard in modern-day gaming headphones.
 Did this increase my gameplay experience?
 Definitely.
 Did it make me better at the game?
 No, but I think I’m beyond being good at FPS titles